 Make the Cookies

 - Make the flax egg: combine the flax seed meal and water in a small cup, stir together and set aside.

 - In a medium sized bowl, mix the melted and cooled coconut oil, tahini, sugars and vanilla until combined.

 - Add the flour, almond meal, baking soda and salt to the bowl, mixing just until combined.
 Add the flax egg and continue mixing until the dough is no longer crumbly.

-- Fold in all of the chopped dark chocolate.
-Scoop out the cookie dough onto a baking sheet lined with parchment paper or a silicone mat.
-Chill the cookies in the fridge for 30 minutes.
+- Fold in all of the chopped dark chocolate and chill the un-scooped dough for 30 minutes in the fridge.
 While the cookies are chilling, preheat your oven to 350°F (180°C).
+Scoop out the chilled cookie dough onto a baking sheet lined with parchment paper or a silicone mat.

-- After the cookies are done chilling, place the sheet pan in your 350°F (180°C) oven and set a timer for 12 minutes.
+- Place the sheet pan in your 350°F (180°C) oven and set a timer for 12 minutes.
 When the timer reaches the 2 minute mark, open the oven and pick up and drop the sheet pan on the oven rack so the cookies de-puff and the chocolate spreads slightly.
 Close the oven door.
 Do this every 30 seconds for the last of the two minute bake time (4 times in total).
 Remove the cookies from the oven and lightly sprinkle with flake salt.
 Allow them to cool for 5 minutes on the pan before serving.

 You can find @thymeforbreakfast on Instagram!

 Please email firstname.lastname@example.org if you have any questions.